How To Take Your Little Kids To The Utah Color Festival

 If you have any old towels, you may want to cover your seats with them just in case.
 This is basically impossible when strapping toddlers into carseats, hence the extra layer of clothes.

-When we got home, I took the bag of clothes straight to the wash before taking a shower.
+When we got home, I took the bag straight to the wash before taking a shower.
+Be sure to clean them in cold water, as hot water will make the colors set in the fabric.

 OTHER NEED TO KNOW DETAILS